 Similar to the scientific method, ad hoc reports are usually delivered based on a hypothesis (or maybe just a hunch) which requires more data and analysis to determine a result.
 Ad hoc analysis would be used at every stage, potentially in forming an initial hypothesis and again in producing the appropriate report.

 This is where it gets interesting… From a technology perspective, everywhere.
 Reports come in many forms.
-You can’t really say all ad hoc reporting happens in a singular place.
+You can’t say all ad hoc reporting happens in a singular place.
 Ad hoc reporting can live in your database, data warehouse, business intelligence tool, spreadsheets, or even PowerPoint presentations.

 The following are familiar examples of ad hoc business reports: